wiheto/esfmri_connectivity/esfmri_connectivity/analysis1/README.md

 In figures, there is an SVG and PNG file summarizing the results (`cartprofile_displacement`).
 In stats, there are two tsv files.
 One is a `summary.tsv` of the statistical tests performed.
 The second is the non-parametric distributions generated for the statistical testing (`nonparametric_permuted_distributions.tsv`).

-Finally, we also did some post hoc plotting of nodal information to give better understanding of what was going on on the nodal level .
-This outputs a figure for a randomly selected subject ()
+Finally, we also did some post hoc plotting of nodal information to give better understanding of what was going on on the nodal level.
+This outputs a figure for a randomly selected subject.

 `docker run -u esfmri -v $(pwd):/home/esfmri/ -t esfmri python -m esfmri_connectivity.analysis1.plot_cartprofile_pernode`